Storing things in the garage is common. After all, it is a big open space with lots of room on the perimeter.

 You can use it freely both indoors and out.
 Just make sure that the areas that you spray aren’t wet.

 The diatomaceous earth will dehydrate the crickets, eventually killing them.
-You can get diatomaceous earth from any gardening store for a relatively low cost.
+You can get diatomaceous earth from any gardening store or even amazon for a relatively low cost.

 Vacuum to Pull Out the Eggs